kapusta/pzgps/README.md

 # pzgps
-The goal of this project is to collect data from the a GPS unit and stream that data out to a web front end via a WebSocket.
+The goal of this project is to collect data from a GPS unit connected to a Raspberry Pi Zero and stream that data out to a web front end via a WebSocket.

 ## Lerna
 This project uses [Lerna](https://github.com/lerna/lerna) to manage the server and front end `packages` (in `--independant` mode).
 If you want to develop anything, you'll need to install Lerna so you can `lerna bootstrap` which will install all of the dependencies for each repo.